jdgillespie91/twads/README.md

 >>> twitter.get_accounts()
 <Twitter Response [OK]>
 ```

-At some point in the future, I'll create a more detailed guide on how to get up-and-running with this package.
-You can track the progress of this [here](https://github.com/jdgillespie91/twitter-ads-api/issues/6).
+For a more detailed guide on getting up and running, head over to [the online documentation](http://twitter-ads-api.readthedocs.org/en/latest/).

 ## Contributing and suggesting improvements